All Products

 Create a Hive catalog

-1. Run the following command to start the Flink SQL client:
+1. Start the Flink SQL client:

 CREATE CATALOG test_catalog WITH (